unahouExosite/docs/widget/README.md

 ## Portals Custom Widget API

 Portals provides a Javascript API for developing custom dashboard widgets.
 If you need to develop a custom widget, you've come to the right place.
-This document will describe how to create a custom widget in Portals, the structure of the data passed to widgets when it loads
+This document will describe how to create a custom widget in Portals, the data Portals passes to widgets when they load, and the API widgets can use to interact with the One Platform.

 ### Table of Contents